-It also worked again with a second business, an online email management service called InboxDone.com, which is also a six-figure business that I still own today as I write this.
+It also worked again with a second business, an online email management service called InboxDone.com, which as I type this has made over $1.5 million in revenue.

-This is a very simple business model, you will understand how it works.
+This is a very simple business model.
+You will understand it.
 The challenge, like with any business, is you have to go out there and get customers.
-Thankfully the internet is a very big place, and people are very much used to buying services online.
+Thankfully the internet is a very big place, and people are very much ready to buying services online.